syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Data-Representation.md

 documentation: ug
 ---

-# Data Representation in Windows Forms GridGrouping (GridGroupingControl)
+# Data Representation in Windows Forms GridGrouping

 This section deals with different layouts supported by grid grouping control.
 These layouts help grouping grid to organize data display.
 For example, if you want to view the data arranged based on values of a specific field, then you can group data columns by the required field.